AVEVA/PI-Connector-for-UFL-Samples/JSON/Currency/README.md

 # PI-Connector-for-UFL-Samples - JSON

-These samples show how to get started with the PI Connector for UFL REST endpoint feature and in particular how to handle JSON files.
+This sample shows how to get started with the PI Connector for UFL and in particular how to use the REST endpoint of the connector and how to handle JSON files.

 ## Contents

-* A Python script that is designed to get data from a rest end point and send the collected data to the UFL REST endpoint.
+* A Python script that is designed to get data from a publically available data source and send the collected data to the UFL REST endpoint.
 * A sample ini file to show how to parse a simple JSON file.

 ## Getting Started